Processing of personal data in CEJ

 Technical and organizational measures

-We use firewalls, encryption, passwords, ban on USB-sticks, etc. We also use Data Discovery to identify specific types of information from large data sets and determine if the data are in places they should not be.
+We use firewalls, encryption, passwords, ban on USB-sticks, etc. We also use a Data Discovery program to identify specific types of information from large data sets and determine if the data are in places they shouldn’t be.

 Personal data are encrypted before being transmitted.
 The IT security of CEJ Property Management Ltd. and CEJ Aarhus Ltd. is documented with a ISAE 3402, type 2 certificate.